instagibbs/bolts/XX-eltoo-peer-protocol.md

       - SHOULD send an `error` to the sending peer (if connected).
       - MUST fail the channel.
   - During this node's turn:
-    - if it receives an update message or `update_signed_eltoo`:
+    - if it receives an update message or `update_signed`:
-      - if it has sent its own update or `update_signed_eltoo`:
+      - if it has sent its own update or `update_signed`:
         - MUST ignore the message
       - otherwise:
         - MUST reply with `yield` and process the message.
   - During the other node's turn:
-    - if it has not received an update message or `update_signed_eltoo`:
+    - if it has not received an update message or `update_signed`:
-      - MAY send one or more update message or `update_signed_eltoo`:
+      - MAY send one or more update message or `update_signed`:
-        - MUST NOT include those changes if it receives a later update message or `update_signed_eltoo`.
+        - MUST NOT include those changes if it receives a later update message or `update_signed`.
         - MUST include those changes if it receives a `yield` in reply.

 and channel reestablishment, defined by `channel_reestablish_eltoo`